 It also can benefit sellers if they are having difficulty selling their home at their desired price.
 They can get the mortgage paid from your renter, and know that in two or five years, you will have the house sold.

 On the renter’s side, you need to make sure that when the rental period has expired, you are going to be able to qualify for a traditional mortgage.
 This means that you need to increase your credit score as quickly as you can if you want a rent to own mortgage with the lowest interest rate.
+Shop mortgage rates for first time home buyers.

 Pro’s and Con’s of Rent Own Loan Programs